oanguenot/simctl-cli/README.md

 ```

-Just use `simcli` now to execute your commands
+Just use `SimCLI` now to execute your commands

 ## Commands